Criptic/Hansel_and_you/README.md

 ## The technical part
 ### The Skill set
 ### The voice of the story (Polly)
+The .mp3-files get created from text input via Polly.
+Polly is called in the db_manager.js.
+The created file is then uploaded to a bucket in S3 and gets an entry in a DynamoDB where the Alexa Lambda functions can look up the link to the audio files.

 ### Making decisions
 ### Bringing atmosphere (Phillips Hue)